 Some of the first settlers of this family name were:

-landers Settlers in the United States in the 17th Century
+landers Settlers in United States in the 17th Century

-landers Settlers in the United States in the 18th Century
+landers Settlers in United States in the 18th Century

-landers Settlers in the United States in the 19th Century
+landers Settlers in United States in the 19th Century

 The landers Family Crest was acquired from the Houseofnames.com archives.
 The landers Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.